Poisonous Plants in Vermont

 • Flowers: Clusters of tiny green flowers in the summer.

-What happens if I come into contact with stinging nettle?
+What if I come into contact with stinging nettle?

 Virginia Creeper

 Virginia creeper (Parthenocissus quinquefolia) is a fast-growing woody vine that is common across Vermont.
 It often climbs up trees, fences, rock walls and buildings.
-This native plant is sometimes planted for decoration, but also grows in the wild and provides food and cover for birds and insects.
+This native plant is part of the grape family and sometimes planted for decoration, but it also grows in the wild and provides food and cover for birds and insects.

-All parts of the Virginia creeper plant have crystals that can irritate skin or cause stomach problems if eaten.
-The berries of Virginia creeper are especially toxic to people and pets if eaten.
+All parts of the Virginia creeper plant contain tiny crystals, called oxalate crystals.
+These crystals can irritate your skin or cause stomach problems if eaten.
+The berries are especially toxic to people and pets if eaten.
+Children are especially at risk since the berries look like small grapes.

 Virginia creeper with berries